CryptoFeline/coinmoji/README.md

 # Coinmoji WebApp

 A modern, mobile-first React application for creating custom emoji from 3D coin designs.
-Built specifically for Telegram Mini Apps with a clean, Apple-inspired design.
+Built specifically for Telegram Mini Apps with a clean design.

 ## Features